Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 > Grott walks up to you, dragging with him a little girl by the arm.
 "Boss, thought ya might wanna take a look at this one."

-### Shrub Ambush
+### Awakened Ambush
 One of the guards will call for help from behind the building.
+The guard will be surrounded by awakened shrubs, and there will be an awakened tree approaching him from 40 feet away.

 # Appendix A